 In any event, the issues that animated Illinois for those months now agitate the country as a whole.
 It is a dismaying spectacle for those of us foolish enough to believe (as I did) that a maturing America would by now have make the ERA moot.

 One of the more charming aspects of life in Springfield is the opportunity it affords to read the latest political controversies in the streets instead of the papers.
 Last week, for example, partisans from both sides of the Equal Rights Amendment ratification issue came to town to plead their cases before the General Assembly.
-The restaurants, the library and the Statehouse rotunda were packed either with opponents sporting red, stop-sign-shaped "STOP ERA" buttons or proponents wearing green "ERA YES" buttons (or both, on opposite sides of the room, as if each had something catching).
+The restaurants, the library, and the statehouse rotunda were packed either with opponents—on opposite sides of the room, as if each had something catching—sporting red, stop-sign-shaped "STOP ERA" buttons or proponents wearing green "ERA YES" buttons.
 The Students for ERA were here too, as was obvious from the stickers pasted on newspaper coin boxes and lamp posts; ever since the '60s, the young have regarded vandalism as a legitimate form of political expression.

 ERA has been that kind of debate.
 But I don't wish this piece to be taken as another pro-ERA tract.
 In recent years I have honed an almost perfectly shaped indifference to the issue.
 Not to the issue of women's rights, but to ERA ratification.
 The sheer weight of nonsense from both sides has snuffed the fitful spark of interest that once burned inside me.
 I suspect I am not alone in this.
 And far from being ashamed of it, I find that indifference affords an unclouded perspective on this cloudiest of issues.

-Of course, in the world in which I must circulate—the world of journalists and college professors, where (repeating a favorite line from John Garvey) one can "go for days and days in a world where everyone [one] talks to has heard of Kierkegaard"—the equality of the sexes is thought to be as basic a part of the natural order as indoor plumbing or credit cards.
+Of course, in the world in which I must circulate—the world of journalists and college professors, a place (repeating a favorite line from John Garvey) where one can go for days and days and not speak to anyone who had notheard of Kierkegaard—the equality of the sexes is thought to be as basic a part of the natural order as indoor plumbing or credit cards.
 This bias usually manifests itself as an unthinking acceptance of the need for an ERA—as unthinking as many ERA opponents' rejection of it, in fact.
 There are many differences between the opps and the pros (teased hair and the ERA conspicuous among them) but in their allegiance to their Causes they are as one.

-There's been a lot of unthinking about ERA; there are limits to how complex an argument one can cram onto a placard—including the ten-second news spot, which is little more than an electronic placard.
+There's been a lot of unthinking about ERA; there are limits to how complex an argument one can cram onto a placard, including the ten-second news spot, which is little more than an electronic placard.
 Both sides have long since ceased to debate the issue per se and argue instead about other things in the vocabulary of ERA.
-(It is one thing to argue about whether it is a good thing that divorce laws should fall with an even hand on husband and wife alike; it is quite another to argue about whether divorce is a good thing.)
+(Rather than argue about whether it is a good thing that divorce laws should fall with an even hand on husband and wife alike, they argue about whether divorce is a good thing.)
 This is probably healthy; the euphemisms of ERA make it possible for people to vent basic fears and hatreds openly which otherwise would have to stay hidden in various uncleaned corners of mental attics.
 As proponents rightly point out, unisex bathrooms are inconsequential to ERA.
 (Every home has a unisex bathroom, after all.)
 But that does not mean that the fear of unisex bathrooms is an inconsequential emotion.
 It comes from somewhere and should be respected for its reality if not its wisdom.

 I suspect that ERA is a class struggle at heart.
 (Or more precisely a cultural one; the ERA is a middle class issue on both sides.)
 Exceptions abound, but generally the issue splits along the lines that divide city and small town, between the well-educated and the poorly educated, between those who look for guidance to the Bible and those who look to Time Inc., between—and this is what makes it such a fascinating referendum—the past and the future.